zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 ### [1] Repeat the steps above using the equivalent Boto commands in a python script.
 The script should output the IP address to connect to.

+You can visit this [page](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/ec2.html) to get help.

 Optional: Create an EC2 instance using the console interface.
 Are there any differences from doing through the command line?